Elizabeth Woodville: Queen dowager

-Following Edward IV's sudden death, possibly from pneumonia or being worn out from "high living", in April 1483, Elizabeth Woodville became queen dowager.
+Following Edward IV's sudden death in April 1483, possibly from pneumonia or being worn out from "high living", Elizabeth became queen dowager.
 Her young son, Edward V, became king, with his uncle, Richard, Duke of Gloucester, acting as Lord Protector.
 In response to the Woodvilles' attempt to monopolise power, Gloucester quickly moved to take control of the young king and had the king's uncle Earl Rivers and half-brother Richard Grey, son to Elizabeth, arrested.
 The young king was transferred to the Tower of London to await the coronation.
 With her younger son and daughters, Elizabeth again sought sanctuary.
 Lord Hastings, the late king's leading supporter in London, initially endorsed Gloucester's actions, but Gloucester then accused him of conspiring with Elizabeth Woodville against him.
 Hastings was summarily executed.
 Whether any such conspiracy really occurred is not known.
 Richard accused Elizabeth of plotting to "murder and utterly destroy" him.